decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-07-simultaneous-agreement.md

     *Pros*:

-      - parties are tightly synchronized on view boundaries;
+      - parties are tightly synchronized on view boundaries.
       - view synchronization is straightforward to implement and reason about.
       - future proposers know exactly when their views will start, allowing them to prepare better.
       - clients know exactly when to expect blocks and when to expect their transactions to be included, which is important for user experience and for external events that typically update at fixed times (for example, oracles).